Snapshot

 Save Cluster #

-kwokctl snapshot save --path cluster.yaml --format k8s
+kwokctl snapshot record --path cluster.yaml

 Restore Cluster #